Meizu M5: Hardware and design

+Camera

+The Meizu M5 features a 13 MP main camera with an f/2.2 aperture and phase detection autofocus (PDAF).
+It's capable of recording video at 1080p resolution at 30 frames per second.
+The phone has a 5 MP front-facing camera with an f/2.0 aperture, which also records 1080p video at 30 fps.

 Reception

 The M5 received favourable reviews.
 Forbes praised the pricing in a piece titled "At Just $100, This Might Be The Best Budget Phone" whilst also praising the design saying "...though the body, unlike other Meizu phones, isn’t made of metal but plastic, it’s still a solidly constructed phone, with smooth edges/corners and zero camera hump".